dbAbstract/RestaurantAPI/README.md

 # RestaurantAPI
 A Rust REST API created using the Rocket framework with a SQLite database.
 Handles requests coming from clients (waiters) to handle orders coming in from customers at various tables.
 Below are the instructions for building, running, and then finally sending requests to the REST API.

+To briefly cover the structure of the system.
+This application, as mentioned above, is an API following the HTTP REST architecture.
+It can GET, PUT, POST, and DELETE from a database given commands (assumed to be coming in from Frontend elements).
+The API was created using the Rocket framework and interfaces with a SQLite database.
+The database stores the various orders for each table in the restaurant in the following manner.
+When customers are seated at a table, they are attended to by waitstaff.
+The waitstaff takes the customer's orders and pushes it to the database.
+For eg. If the waiter is serving some table labelled by the restaurant as **Table T** then when the waitstaff sends a POST request to the database for **Table T**, the API creates a SQLite table in the database called **table_T**.
+If the table already exists, then it simply updates the pre-existing orders contained in the table.
+The behaviour of the endpoints will be elaborated further upon.

+tl;dr - System contains 1 database with multiple SQLite tables corresponding to the physical tables in the restaurant with naming convention **table_<table_num>**

 **1. How To Build + Run The Application:**

 1.1 Clone the repository into your computer.
 This can be done by downloading the .zip file from GitHub or using the 'git clone' command.